Moving Forward Safely

 Oops, I forgot to buy my tickets online, can I buy them in person at the admissions desk?

-A limited number of tickets are available onsite, pending availability.
-The admissions desk is located on the first floor of the museum.
+Yes, walk-up tickets are available onsite, pending availability, at the admissions desk located on the first and second floors of the museum.

 I forgot/lost my mask.
 What do I do?

 While wearing a mask is no longer required, it is still strongly recommended.
-Just ask for one at the admissions desk on the first floor of the museum.
+Just ask for one at the admissions desk on the first or second floors of the museum.
 Our visitor associates have masks on hand that they can provide in a pinch!

 Can I still linger in the gallery and take my time looking at the art?

 Yes!
 We want you to enjoy the art at your own pace and no one will rush you.
-We just ask that you follow the designated visitor path and posted room occupancy signs.
-Please monitor others around you to maintain that safe six-feet distance.
+We just ask that you please monitor others around you to maintain that safe distance.